Faugnom1/Discord-Friend-Invite-Generator/README.md

 ![app image](https://github.com/Faugnom1/Discord-Firend-Invite-Generator/blob/main/App-Ui.png?raw=true)

-And this is what the link will look like to another user:
+And this is what the link will look like from your end to another user:

 ![invite image](https://github.com/Faugnom1/Discord-Firend-Invite-Generator/blob/main/Invite-Example.png?raw=true)